StarConnor/My-Leetcode-Code-For-2024-Summer-Camp/README.md

 ## Reference

-I have created my code based on the two pdfs in the repository, they are "LeetCode 101 - A LeetCode Grinding Guide(C++ Version).pdf"(Author: Chang Gao, [original repository](https://github.com/changgyhub/leetcode_101/)) and "leetcode-cpp.pdf"(Autor: soulmachine@gmail.com, [original repository](https://github.com/changgyhub/leetcode_101/)).
+I have created my code based on the two pdfs in the directory "Reference", they are "LeetCode 101 - A LeetCode Grinding Guide(C++ Version).pdf"(Author: Chang Gao, [original repository](https://github.com/changgyhub/leetcode_101/)) and "leetcode-cpp.pdf"(Autor: soulmachine@gmail.com, [original repository](https://github.com/changgyhub/leetcode_101/)).
 Thank very much of the authors of these two books as I have gain inspiration from them.

 ## To be continued...